hamzamissaoui/learn-huggingface/README.md

      <figcaption style="width: 100%; box-sizing: border-box;">A general Hugging Face workflow from idea to shared model and demo using tools from the Hugging Face ecosystem.
 These kind of workflows are not set in stone and are more of guide than specific directions.
 See information on each of the tools in the <a href="https://huggingface.co/docs">Hugging Face documentation</a>.</figcaption>
 </figure>

+## Updates

+* **08 Jan 2026** - Add first iteration of [full fine-tuning notebook for Gemma 3 270M](https://www.learnhuggingface.com/notebooks/hugging_face_llm_full_fine_tune_tutorial) (fully fine-tune a Small Language Model for structured data extraction)
+* **07 Nov 2025** - Videos for the object detection project are now available on [ZTM in the Hugging Face Bootcamp](https://dbourke.link/ZTMHuggingFace)!
+* **18 June 2025** - All code has been completed for the [object detection project](https://www.learnhuggingface.com/notebooks/hugging_face_object_detection_tutorial), train a custom object detection model and make a demo with it for others to try! (video course to come soon)
+* **1 Oct 2024** - Video course version of text classification is [live on ZTM](https://dbourke.link/ZTM-HF-Text-Classification)!
+Inside, we'll walkthrough every line of code building the [text classification project](https://www.learnhuggingface.com/notebooks/hugging_face_text_classification_tutorial) with Hugging Face Datasets, Transformers and Spaces.

 ## Contents

 All code and text will be free/open-source, [video step-by-step walkthroughs](https://dbourke.link/ZTMHuggingFace) are available as a paid upgrade on Zero to Mastery.